Botanical Name: Cymbidium species and hybrids

 Give it some air.
 Giving your cymbidium orchids plenty of air circulation will help to prevent fungus.
 Place orchids where they'll enjoy free-flowing air, away from heat or AC vents.

 To repot...or not.
 The main ingredient in orchid potting mix is fir bark, which breaks down after a couple years and needs replaced.
 Cymbidiums bloom best when slightly pot-bound, so you can keep them in the same container or go 1 size up.
-The best time for cymbidium orchid repotting is when new growth begins, shortly after it stops blooming.
+The best time for cymbidium orchid repotting is in summer, after it stops blooming.

 Give it a rest.
 Cymbidium orchid plants need cool temperatures to trigger flower buds.
 Give them 6 weeks of cool (45-50°F/7-10°C) temperatures in late fall.
 Cut back on watering during this cool rest, keeping the medium only lightly moist.
 After that, you can move your orchid back to its usual location.